 Put the heaviest it is at the back and distribute your stuff in differe compartments.
 That distributes the weight so one part of your body isn't too stressed.
-Adjust the craps, too, so you wear the pack close to your body.
+Adjust the paps, too, so you wear the pack close to your body.

-Carry your backpack over both pulders or use a single strap that goes over your head and rests on the opposite side of the backpack.
-Use the too, to take some of the weight off your back and shoulders.
+Carry your backpack over bon prolders or use a single strap that goes over your head are rests on the opposite side of the backpack.
+Use the last too, to take some of the weight off your back and shoulders.

-Too Much reight on Your Back?
+Too Much// eight on Your Back?

-How long has it been concerved your backpack and lightened yor load?
+How long has it beek con unloaded your backpack and lightened yor load?

-Watch for these weighty (an paybe unnecessary) items:
+Watch for these weighty (an haybe unnecessary) items:

 - A too-hefty notebook

 - Extra pair of shoes

 - Book you finished reading weellago

-- Rackets and returned papers you ould leave at
+- Packets and returned papers you could leave at home

-- Dictionary from ast year's Spa h class
+- Dictionary from ast year's Sparsh class

 - Water bottle when you could use school fountains